seojuice

 The seven shifts that matter.
 Left column is the input most teams optimized for through 2024.
 Right column is what those inputs roll up to now.

-Click-through rate as a metric becomes hard to interpret in this environment.
-A page can be cited five times in a generative UI surface and earn zero clicks.
-The same page, two months prior, would have ranked at #3 and earned the click.
+Click-through rate gets hard to read in this world.
+A page can be cited five times in a generative surface and earn zero clicks; that same page two months prior would have ranked #3 and earned the click.
 The page got better at its job and the metric got worse.
-That tension breaks dashboards before it breaks the underlying SEO logic.
+That's the trap: people watch the dashboard crater and conclude the work failed, when the work is the only thing that put them in the layout at all.

 From pages to entities

-The AEO guide hints at something Google has been quietly working toward for years.
-Google has indexed URLs that contain words for 25 years.
-Increasingly it reasons about businesses, products, and services as entities across many sources.
-A page is one signal among many for the entity it represents.
+The AEO guide hints at something Google has been building toward for years.
+It has indexed URLs that contain words for 25 years; increasingly it reasons about businesses, products, and services as entities across many sources.
+A page is one signal among many for the entity it represents, which is why Google calls out Business Profiles and Merchant Center by name in its "still matters" list.
+Those are entity surfaces, not page surfaces: they tell Google what your business is, not what one of your URLs says.
+The "you don't need" list is the mirror image, all page-level deliverables that fragment your entity signal: LLMs.txt files, content chunking, special schema beyond what's supported.
+Consolidate the entity, don't split it.

 Why SEO matters more, not less